ianderrington/genai/docs/Understanding/data/preparation/selection.md

 Before selecting data, take time to understand the data you have.
 Analyzing the data to identify patterns, trends or anomalies will give some direction on what data to use.

+??? abstract "[WHAT’S IN MY BIG DATA?](https://github.com/allenai/wimbd) provides a nice way of looking at data from common text corpora."
+    **Developments** The [authors](https://arxiv.org/pdf/2310.20707.pdf) show that there are a lot of artifacts in common corpora like winograd, and open source the artifacts that they find.

 ### Choosing Relevant Data

 Relevancy of data to the problem at hand is crucial.
 Inappropriate data can lead to inaccurate results and will impede the model’s performance.